wp-plugins/aweber-web-form-widget/readme.txt

 3.

 == Changelog ==
+= 1.1.2 =
+* Subscribers will only be added on comments after the comment is approved.
+* Comments added to aweber.php to adjust checkbox position for some WordPress themes.

 = 1.1.1 =
 * Modified error message when authentication fails to provide a link to reconnect your widget to an AWeber customer account.
 * Changed the URL for the AWeber blog to prevent multiple redirects when the dashboard fetches the AWeber blog.